 Traid offers a free collection service of your unwanted textiles from your door.
 Collections are arranged by appointment only with Traid.
 This would suit residents who have a lot of clothes to donate at one time.
 Complete the booking form or telephone Traid on 020 8733 2595.

-Due to government restrictions as a result of the Covid-19 pandemic, the door to door textile collection service will be suspended from 5 November 2020 to 2 December 2020.
-Traid shops will also re-open on 2 December 2020.
+Due to government restrictions as a result of the Covid-19 pandemic, the door to door textile collection service will be temporarily suspended and Traid shops closed.
 The communal textile banks will continue to be emptied.

 You can recycle your unwanted clothes, textiles and shoes at the recycling points listed below.
 Put them into the clothes bank inside a plastic bag or in loose.All shoes can be put into a bag or tied together as a pair and put into the textiles recycling bank

 Find your nearest textile recycling site.
 The textile locations are green on the map: